CangeJeremy/PHP_Simple_Logger/README.md

 $log->writeErrorLog("This is a simple writing test into the error log");
 $log->writeInfoLog("This is a simple writing test into the information log");
 ```

-Every method return true if the log has been written